 Amazon crosses out that higher list price and shows how many dollars buyers will save.
 This lets users know they are getting more bang for their buck during your discounted launch, which will tempt more readers to buy.
 Now you can hit publish!
 (Doesn’t that feel good?!)

-10. Reach out to readers and influencers
+Step 12.
+Reach out to readers and influencers

 Now it’s time to really leverage the launch team you created in step 4.
 As soon as your book goes live on Amazon, the time is right to reach out and let your email subscribers know that your book is available.

-Sending as sales email can be scary, but you’ve got to do it for two reasons: first, these people signed up to your list because they want to know about your book!
+Sending a sales email can be scary, but you’ve got to do it for two reasons: first, these people signed up to your list because they want to know about your book!
 And if you’re launching it for free or a discount, then they’re going to be very happy to hear about your deal.
 Furthermore, these people have been with you and have been following your success since early on in your book launch process.
 They want to help you!

 The initial sales generated from your launch team will help push your book up Amazon’s rankings, and will increase the chances of Amazon’s algorithm recommending it to shoppers, which will drive even more sales.